Skip to content

 The world of military watch collecting is fraught with all kinds of stupidity spouted by sellers and marketers trying to profit from some supposed “military” allure.
 And perhaps it’s to be anticipated when brands like Chase-Durer and Luminox have built entire brands around ostensible military connections that have often been tenuous at best.

-But these are the most breathtakingly stupid things I have seen in a long, long time.
+But these watches are the most breathtakingly stupid things I have seen in a long, long time.

 And that’s even before we consider that the Rogue Warrior himself, Richard Marcinko, ended his naval career in disgrace with a year-long stay in a federal prison.
 Yes, really.

 As well, the Rogue Warrior watches make use of a new d30 impact-resistant material, ostensibly to guard the movement against shocks.
-The thing of it is, perhaps the major advantage of d3o is that it is flexible and pliable in its resting state, making it comfortable to incorporate into clothing and protective gear.
-However, the d3o probably doesn’t do much good inside a watch case, where its flexibility is unneeded and presumably the integrity of the rigid steel case structure would have to be compromised before the d3o might be of any advantage.
+The thing of it is, perhaps the major advantage of d3o is that it is flexible and pliable in its resting state and stiffens only on impact, making it comfortable to incorporate into clothing and protective gear.
+However, the d3o material probably doesn’t do much good inside a watch case, where its flexibility is unneeded and presumably the integrity of the rigid steel case structure would have to be compromised before the d3o would stiffen and provide any advantage.
 At which point of course the typical wearer is probably much more concerned about whatever trauma caused the event than knowing the time or looking badass.
 And this is aside from the fact that well-made quartz movements lack a mechanical balance wheel and are already inherently shock resistant to begin with.

 It’s also not at all clear how the special Kryptolite™ system using Super Luminova and krypton gas would make the watch any easier to see in the dark as Rogue Warrior Watches claims.
 In fact, if anything I would expect that the heavier-than-air krypton gas might actually allow slightly less light to pass through.
 And that’s even before considering that a highly luminous watch is not always a tactical advantage in the situations these watches are supposedly intended for.